IsaacGemal/PythonStructuralSolver/README.md

-# Baisc Structural Analysis in Python
+# Basic Structural Analysis in Python

 This Python script performs simple structural analysis, calculating displacements and reactions in a predefined structural system.